-The Claimant slipped at work and suffered various injuries including injuries to their hip and lower back.
-This affected his ability to work, his future income and his pension entitlement.
-The Defendants admitted liability and a settlement of £220,000 were achieved plus an amount for his legal costs.
+The Claimant slipped at work and suffered various injuries including injuries to this hip and lower back.
+This affected his ability to work, his future income and pension entitlement.
+The Defendants admitted liability and a settlement of £220,000 was achieved plus an amount for his legal costs.

-The claimant was given unnecessary treatment by a hospital doctor, and this lead her to have a hysterectomy due to excruciating pain caused by a rare form of Asherman´s Syndrome.
-This impacted the claimant’s ability to have further children.
+Claimant was given unnecessary treatment by a hospital doctor, and this lead to her having a hysterectomy due to excruciating pain caused by a rare form of Asherman´s Syndrome.
+This impacted on the claimant’s ability to have further children.
 Her claim included the future costs of adopting or having children by surrogacy.
 To avoid a prolonged case and trial, the Claimant settled the claim for £80,000.

 Road Traffic Accident by reversing vehicle

-The claimant’s motorcycle was struck by a reversing vehicle as a consequence of which she suffered leg injuries and psychological trauma.
-She settled the claim without going to court £10,000.
+The claimant’s motor cycle was struck by a reversing vehicle as a consequence of which she suffered leg injuries and psychological trauma.
+She settled the claim without going to court for £10,000.

 The claimant was walking through a dimly lit car park when her foot struck a piece of metal sticking out from the ground (later removed by the car park), and this caused her to fall to the ground and fracture her ankle.
 The car park management admitted liability for the accident as they had left the protruding metal in the ground after removing a metal post.
 They settled the ankle fracture for a sum of £15,000 apart from his legal fees.